kballenegger/validate/README.md

-# Validations
+# Validate

-Validations is a validations library that can validate *any* object that can be converted to a hash using `to_hash`.
+Validate is a validations library that can validate *any* object that can be converted to a hash using `to_hash`.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'validations'
+    gem 'validate'

 And then execute: